 Cisco Inter-Switch Link (ISL) Explained

+Access ports connect the switch to end devices such as PCs, Servers, and Printers to the network.
+Trunk ports connect it to other switches or routers.
 The switchport mode trunk command converts an access port into a trunk port.
 This command runs in interface configuration mode.
-The following commands convert the FastEthernet 0/1 port into a trunk port.
+For example, the following commands convert the FastEthernet 0/1 port into a trunk port.

 Switch(config)#interface FastEthernet 0/1